urbanpiper-admin/ios-sdk/README.md

 | PROVIDER-ACCESS-TOKEN | The access token returned by the social login provider (Google or Facebook) |

-The verifyPhone api returns an `RegistrationResponse` object with the variable `message`.
-Based on the value of the `message` variable the social user registration varies in two ways.
+If the `COMPLETION-CALLBACK` is called then it'll return a `RegistrationResponse` object with the variable `message`.

+Based on the value of the `message` variable the social user registration can have two cases.

-#### Case 1:
+#### Case 1: Message is `new_registration_required`

-Case where the `message` variable is `new_registration_required` the user has to be registered to the business.
+In this case the user has to be registered and the `OTP` has to be verified

 The new social login user can be registered using the method `registerSocialUser` in the `SocialRegBuilder` instance.